 ITC Classic Bharat Green

-Dr. Mrosik: There is one thing as the necessity of adoption.
+Dr Mrosik: There is one thing, the necessity of adoption.
 Every market builds differently.
 We will certainly take care of this.
-There is however no compromise in quality.
-Kommerling is known to be the highest and best in-class system and we are recognized for our brand value.
-In no situation, we are going to dilute that.
-We are treading keeping the brand in our hearts.
-We know what the culture of Kommerling is and that has to be kept alive in every respective country.
+There is, however, no compromise in quality.
+Kommerling is known to be the highest and best in-class system, and we are recognised for our brand value.
+In no situation are we going to dilute that.
+We are treading, keeping the brand in our hearts.
+We know what the culture of Kommerling is, and that has to be kept alive in every respective country.

 What is the secret behind this undeterred and conquer-all demeanour?

-Dr. Mrosik: First of all I told you about the strategy of the company, but you know it’s all about the team.
-The team includes customers too.
-If you don’t have customers who are loyal to you, who trust you then you would be nobody, nothing.
-And so is with the team.
-We at Kommerling have the best team and nobody can reach us.
-This is the team spirit that has driven us in the past two years and I am proud to be a part of this team.
+Dr Mrosik: First of all, I told you about the strategy of the company, but you know it’s all about the team.
+The team includes customers, too.
+If you don’t have customers who are loyal to you, who trust you, then you would be nobody, nothing.
+And so is it with the team.
+We at Kommerling have the best team, and nobody can reach us.
+This is the team spirit that has driven us in the past two years, and I am proud to be a part of this team.

-Taking the discussion further we interacted with Mr. Robert Thiroff who is the Managing Director for Profine India along with leading the group in various other emerging markets viz.
-North America, Philippines, Vietnam, China, etc. as well.
+Taking the discussion further, we interacted with Mr Robert Thiroff, who is the Managing Director for Profine India, along with leading the group in various other emerging markets, viz.
+North America, the Philippines, Vietnam, China, etc., as well.

-Mr. Thiroff: It’s a delight that we started a production facility in India last year.
+Mr Thiroff: It’s a delight that we started a production facility in India last year.
 India is a dynamic country that understands performance and energy efficiency.
-I have been in the industry for the past 6 years and it’s a delight to interact with people who understand quality and opportunity in uPVC windows.
-I would say this is just the start and we are continuing to evaluate the market.
-I am very passionate about this company and this is something that is developing in a very professional and dynamic way.
-It was hard the way it has evolved from being a one-man show to an organization with a team.
+I have been in the industry for the past 6 years, and it’s a delight to interact with people who understand quality and opportunity in uPVC windows.
+I would say this is just the start, and we are continuing to evaluate the market.
+I am very passionate about this company, and this is something that is developing in a very professional and dynamic way.
+It was hard the way it has evolved from being a one-man show to an organisation with a team.

 What is your strategy for fighting this issue of quality over price, which is the most gruelling concern as regards with Indian market?

-Mr. Thiroff: Education.
+Mr Thiroff: Education.
 Education for government ministers, the press and dealing with fabricators with care is the way to go.
 It’s about how you deal with the people.
-You can sell to winners or you can sell for short-term gains.
-Once you invest the right money, and instil the right principles in the partners’ company, the road is set.
-I meet too many people with short-term views and I can make quick money selling compromised stuff.
+You can sell to winners, or you can sell for short-term gains.
+Once you invest the right money and instil the right principles in the partners’ company, the road is set.
+I meet too many people with short-term views, and I can make quick money selling compromised stuff.
 I don’t want that.
-Indian market is different than others.
+The Indian market is different from others.
 Here you see windows on the 25th floor and higher.
 And when I see the corroded screws with which they’re installed, the reinforcement coming out from the corners, it surprises me.
 People are not using the right fixing material.
 So, we need to go slower.
 We have to organise PVC awareness drives.
 Explain the difference between the right and wrong products.

-Home is your one’s life’s biggest investment, so why would you want to compromise?
+Home is one’s life’s biggest investment, so why would you want to compromise?

-At Kommerling we don’t compromise on the material, or the machinery.
-When you have a quality manual made for India, in Germany and you adhere to quality standards, your customers appreciate that.
+At Kommerling, we don’t compromise on the material or the machinery.
+When you have a quality manual made for India in Germany, and you adhere to quality standards, your customers appreciate that.
 Price is always a driver – that’s everywhere in the world.
-But when you don’t compromise on price and deliver consistent quality, which is time tested, and there are various customers who are satisfied and the windows don’t fall through, you are accepted and so is your price.
+But when you don’t compromise on price and deliver consistent quality, which is time-tested, and there are various customers who are satisfied, and the windows don’t fall through, you are accepted, and so is your price.
 If you have a standard, it should be the same standard in all the markets in which you are present.
 You can’t keep on bringing the price down and expect the same quality.
-And you can’t have one quality for one country and different for another.
-In this policy we trust and that trust stands by for India as well.
+And you can’t have one quality for one country and a different one for another.
+In this policy, we trust and that trust stands by for India as well.

-Mr. Thiroff: You need to evaluate each project separately.
+Mr Thiroff: You need to evaluate each project separately.
 You need to invest in good people.
-We have technology, designers here in Germany, who can simulate wind loads; drainage arrangements etc. and they’ve been doing so for markets like the USA for Hurricanes, Canada and Russia where temperatures go below minus 50 degrees.
+We have technology, designers here in Germany, who can simulate wind loads, drainage arrangements, etc., and they’ve been doing so for markets like the USA for Hurricanes, Canada and Russia, where temperatures go below minus 50 degrees.
 So, all these fall within our experience zone.
 We are not fazed by the tall structures.
-If there is a tall structure you need to have the right glass, and the right fixing program, you need to address the safety issues in terms of installation as well as during the prolonged usage of the window.
-So it’s not just limited to the profile engineering alone, which by the way we are leaders in.
-We train our fabricators for everything and give full guarantee to the consumer.
+If there is a tall structure, you need to have the right glass and the right fixing program; you need to address the safety issues in terms of installation as well as during the prolonged usage of the window.
+So it’s not just limited to the profile engineering alone, which, by the way, we are leaders in.
+We train our fabricators for everything and give a full guarantee to the consumer.

-Every country has a different product portfolio and you correctly said India is traditionally a casement market.
-This will be a product which will always be produced here.
+Every country has a different product portfolio, and you correctly said India is traditionally a casement market.
+This will be a product that will always be produced here.
 But there is a market for sliding windows with fly screens so this will also be extruded here.
 Along with this, you’re right, there is a shift.
 There are beautiful apartments, villas, condominiums and bungalows that are coming up in various parts of the country.
 People want more light, less noise, huge open spaces and good performance.
-So, the demand for patios and smart lifts and slides is rising.
+So, the demand for patios, smart lifts and slides is rising.
 We are already selling these products in India.
 And as a long-term investment plan, we will also extrude these products here.
-Sometimes you know it takes 20 years to develop a footprint of a product in a country.
+Sometimes, you know it takes 20 years to develop a footprint of a product in a country.
 In India, we can sell everything from a complete German range.
 India is open to all the product portfolios.
 And as the demand increases, we will invest in dies and extrude them here.
-Also, we are planning to have more lines in addition to four extrusion presses that we already have.
-So in times to come, we will extrude everything here (laughs)
+Also, we are planning to have more lines in addition to the four extrusion presses that we already have.
+So in times to come, we will extrude everything here (laughs).

 We’re told that you are also exporting to Brazil from India.
 Is that the reason you want to expand – To cater to other emerging markets?